physicell-training/user-guide/sample_projects.md

     ./cancer_biorobots
     ```

     The project will create a series of SVG images files, as well as MultiCellDS save files (a combination of matlab and XML files).
 It will also place a copy of your configuration file in the output directory.
-See [reference]() and the [PhysiCell blog]().
+See [???]() and the [PhysiCell blog]().

 1. **(Optional) Clear your data to prepare for a new run:** If you want to clean up your data, use: